Saint Vitus (venue): History

+Original location

 Saint Vitus was opened in April 2011 by Arty Shepherd, Justin Scurti, and George Souleidis, along with two silent owners.
 The space was formerly a plumbing school and before that a social club, and the owners hired Matthew Maddy to design the space, with the main intention to be a metal-themed bar that only occasionally held live shows.
 The name was chosen because it was shared with the doom metal band Saint Vitus, a Bauhaus song, a Black Sabbath song and the St. Vitus Cathedral in Prague.

 The first show held there was Liturgy on May 6, 2011.
 The band Saint Vitus played the venue on September 25, 2012.
 In its early days, Pitchfork writer Brandon Stosuy booked bands such as Converge, Deafheaven and Iceage to play the venue because, in his words, "if you’re into loud music, and you live in New York, it’s where you want to go to see a show."

 In 2013, Shepherd and David Castillo, Saint Vitus's talent buyer, started up a record label called Sacrament Recordings and Merchandise to release an album by the band Sannhet.

 On April 10, 2014, the surviving members of Nirvana played an invite-only show at Saint Vitus directly after their Rock and Roll Hall of Fame induction ceremony at Barclays Center.
 Dave Grohl and Krist Novoselic were joined by guest vocalists Joan Jett, J Mascis, Annie Clark, John McCauley and Kim Gordon.

 In April 2016, Saint Vitus celebrated its five-year anniversary with five nights of shows featuring headlining sets from Pallbearer, Corrosion of Conformity, Royal Thunder, and 13th Chime.

 Saint Vitus hosted weekly metal yoga sessions run by Metal Yoga Bones.
 In addition, visual artist Karlynn Holland periodically curated day-long art shows under the moniker Dreams Were Made For Mortals.

 The music video for St. Vincent's "Fast Slow Disco", released on June 21, 2018, was filmed at Saint Vitus and named the tenth-best music video of the year by Rolling Stone.

 On April 7, 2020, the venue launched a Kickstarter page to help the business stay afloat while it was forced to close during the COVID-19 pandemic.
 The campaign's goal was set at $15,000, but wound up raising upwards of $125,000 in less than two months.

 In 2023, the venue announced a 346-page book by photographer and employee Nathaniel C. Shannon, Saint Vitus Bar: The First 10 Years: An Oral and Visual History, featuring essays and interviews from figures including Dave Mustaine, Laura Jane Grace and Chuck Klosterman.